TahaNili/Alien-invasion/README.md

 - `data/models/`: AI model files (created when you train)
 - `src/`: Source code files
 - `data/assets/`: Game graphics and sounds

+Recorder & data file details

+- Recordings are written to `data/recordings/` and use the filename pattern: `sessionname_YYYYmmdd_HHMMSS.csv`.
+- The recorder writes a header row with default columns; callers and training code ignore unexpected columns but require movement columns for model target construction.
+- When you stop a recording the recorder prints the full path to the saved CSV file in the console.

 ## Troubleshooting